TrellixVulnTeam/chromium-infra_OF7I/3pp/README.md

 # Building stuff locally

+TODO(crbug.com/1171499): run_locally might not work.
 See [./run_locally.sh].
-You can pass `help` as the first argument for the lowdown.
+You can pass `help` as the first argument for the lowdown. run_locally.sh requires docker to be installed.
+For googlers, please refer to go/docker.

 # CIPD Sources

+If possible, prefer to use git, url, or script methods.
+If none of these are workable for a package, cipd source may be used.

 Some third-party packages distribute their releases via source tarballs or zips.
 Sometimes this is done via http or ftp.
-For reliability and reproducability reasons, we prefer to mirror the tarballs ourselves and fetch them from CIPD.

 To ingest a new tarball/zip:
   * Download the official tarball release from the software site.